juanbelieni/juanbelieni.github.io/content/posts/peano-numbers-in-lean/index.md

 ## Proving the properties in Lean

-Now, we can start to proof all the described properties in Lean.
+Now, we can start to prove all the described properties in Lean.
 I will not make the use of any library, like [mathlib4](https://github.com/leanprover-community/mathlib4), so everything will be done in vanilla Lean 4.

 ### Addition-related properties